IsaacCheng1/isaaccheng1.github.io/_posts/2024-05-23-softmax-regression.md

-# Softmax Regression NN in numpy, from scratch
+# Softmax Regression NN in python/numpy, from scratch

 This doc shows the python/numpy code to train a _two layer neural network_ on _MNIST_ data.
 - The loss function is _softmax / cross-entropy loss_.